Last updated: Aug. 25, 2019. If something is not listed below, we default to AP Style. Please use this dictionary: merriam-webster.com.

 Using numbers in titles (“12 Ways to Win Over Your Cat”) can be extremely effective.
 Readers love them.

-Do not use the phrase “pet owners” except when you’re quoting someone.
+Never use the phrase “pet owner” (or worse, “master”) except when you’re quoting someone.
 Instead, try one of these alternatives:

 - The pet’s family